-Asian stocks rise after China factory activity improves
+Global stocks rise after China factory activity improves

-BEIJING (AP) — Asian stock markets rose Monday after Chinese factory activity improved ahead of a possible U.S. tariff hike on Chinese imports.
+BEIJING (AP) — Global stock markets rose Monday after Chinese factory activity improved ahead of a possible U.S. tariff hike on Chinese imports.

-Benchmarks in Shanghai, Tokyo and Hong Kong advanced.
+London and Frankfurt advanced in early trading while Shanghai, Tokyo and Hong Kong closed higher.

 Monthly surveys showed Chinese manufacturing output rose in November, defying expectations of a decline.